-Our primary business objectives are to: (i) continue to develop, build, and own class A office, retail, and multifamily properties in our target markets, (ii) finance and operate our portfolio in a manner that increases cash flow and property values, (iii) execute new third-party construction work with consistent operating margins, and (iv) pursue selective acquisition opportunities, particularly when the acquisition involves a significant redevelopment aspect.
+Armada Hoffler's primary business objectives are to: (i) continue to acquire, manage, develop, and build class A retail, office, and multifamily properties in our target markets, (ii) finance and operate our portfolio in a manner that increases cash flow and property values, (iii) pursue selective acquisition and disposition opportunities, and (iv) execute new third-party construction and real estate financing arrangements with consistent operating margins.
 We seek to achieve our objectives through the following strategies:

-• Pursue a Disciplined, Opportunistic Development and Acquisition Strategy Focused on Office, Retail, and Multifamily Properties.
-We intend to continue to grow our asset base through the selective acquisition of high-quality properties that are well-located in their submarkets, and continued strategic development of office, retail, and multifamily properties.
-Furthermore, we believe our construction and development expertise provides a high level of quality control while ensuring that the projects we construct and develop are completed more quickly and at a lower cost than if we engaged a third-party general contractor.

-- Pursue New, and Expand Existing, Public/Private Relationships.
-We intend to continue to leverage our extensive experience in completing large, complex, mixed-use, public/private projects to establish relationships with new public partners while expanding our relationships with existing public partners. - Leverage our Construction and Development Platform to Attract Additional Third-Party Clients.
-We believe that we have a unique advantage over many of our competitors due to our integrated construction and development business that provides expertise, oversight, and a broad array of client-focused services.
-We intend to continue to conduct and grow our construction business and other third-party services by pursuing new clients and expanding our relationships with existing clients.
-We also intend to continue to use our mezzanine lending program to leverage our development and construction expertise in serving clients. - Engage in Disciplined Capital Recycling.
-We intend to opportunistically divest properties when we believe returns have been maximized and to redeploy the capital into new development, acquisition, repositioning, or redevelopment projects that are expected to generate higher potential risk-adjusted returns.
+- Armada Hoffler intends to continue to grow our asset base and create value through the selective acquisition of high-quality properties that are well-located in their submarkets, and continued strategic development of retail, office, and multifamily properties. - Armada Hoffler intends to continue to use our real estate financing program which is integrated into our overall growth and acquisition strategy.
+We continue to evaluate whether properties within our real estate financing program provide high-quality acquisition opportunities. - Armada Hoffler believes that we have a unique advantage over many of our competitors due to our integrated construction and development business that provides expertise, oversight, and a broad array of client-focused services.
+We intend to continue to leverage our construction business and other third-party services. - Armada Hoffler plans to continue to leverage our extensive experience in completing large, complex, mixed-use projects to establish relationships with new partners, while expanding our relationships with existing partners. - Armada Hoffler opportunistically divests properties when we believe returns have been maximized and we believe redeploying the capital into new development, acquisition, repositioning, or redevelopment projects will generate higher potential risk-adjusted returns.